kloetzl/geometree/Readme.md

 To see the available options use `--help`.

-## Links and Resources
+## References

 The cone distance was first described in *Nina Amenta, Matthew Godwin, Nicolay Postarnakevich, and Katherine St. John.* Approximating geodesic tree distance.
 Inf.
 Process.
 Lett., 103(2):61–65, 2007.

 The algorithm for finding the geodesic distance comes from *Anne Kupczok, Arndt Von Haeseler, and Steffen Klaere.* An exact algorithm for the geodesic distance between phylogenetic trees.
 J Comput Biol, 15(6):577–591, 2008. doi: 10.1089/cmb.2008.0068.
+The code is at http://www.cibiv.at/software/geometree/.

 ## License

-Copyright (C) 2009  Anne Kupczok, Arndt von Haeseler and Steffen Klaere Copyright (C) 2018  Fabian Klötzl <kloetzl@evolbio.mpg.de>
+Copyright (C) 2009  Anne Kupczok, Arndt von Haeseler and Steffen Klaere
+Copyright (C) 2018  Fabian Klötzl <kloetzl@evolbio.mpg.de>

 This is a heavily modified version of the original GeoMeTree by the authors given above.
 The same license (GPL-2+) applies.